opengovsg/checkwho-infra/README.md

 Follow the [OGP Branching practices](https://github.com/opengovsg/engineering-practices/blob/develop/source-control/branching.md).

-- `develop`: the PR is checked against `staging` environment, no deploy on merge
 - `staging`: the PR is checked against `staging` environment, **deploy to `staging` on merge**
 - `release` (create when moving to production): the PR is checked against `release` environment, **deploy to `release` on merge**